 It is true that American attitudes are changing towards marijuana.
 The fact remains, however, that it is illegal in Illinois.
 Your personal opinions about the drug do not matter.
 If you are convicted for possession then you will have a permanent criminal record.
 Such a conviction can result in your serving jail time, paying fines, being disqualified from employment, and having to explain yourself during background checks.
 It is crucial that you retain defense counsel if you have been charged.
 I am a Peoria criminal defense lawyer who defend clients against marijuana related arrests.
-If you require an attorney then contact my office today for a free consultation.
+If you require an attorney then contact my office today for a consultation.

 Peoria attorney defending Illinois residents charged with marijuana possession